 Months: September – November

 Perth spring days are warm and sunny, with temperatures averaging around 23 °C. There is very little rainfall during this time of the year.
 During springtime, sunsets start to fall later, at around 6 pm in the evening, in a southwesterly direction.

 Best Sunset Sports Perth Style

 Perth boasts incredible places to watch the sunset as the day-star spoils us with incredible skyworks of yellows, oranges, reds, pinks and purples.
 But where to watch these beautiful displays?
 Let’s take a look at some of the top places to watch the sunsets in Perth.

 1. Zig Zag Scenic Drive

 Located on Gooseberry Hill, Zig Zag Scenic Drive has arguably one of the best sunset spots Perth has on offer with its panoramic views overlooking the Swan Coastal Plain and Perth’s city below.
 As you drive down the one-way street, you’ll have the option to stop at the car park at the very top.

 However, if you’re looking for a little more privacy, there are plenty of places to stop on the way down the scenic route.

 2. Lions Lookout

-Another popular place to watch nature at work is Lions Lookout in Lesmurdie.
+Another contender for the best sunset Perth locations is Lions Lookout in Lesmurdie.
 It’s a 4 km walking trail, and along the way, there are BBQ facilities if you’re wanting to stop over and enjoy a picnic and some beverages.